There are a few different ways to do so, like reading growth hacking blogs.

 Please let us know with a comment!

 Also, keep an eye out for digital ways to learn more about growth hacking and digital marketing.
-With a simple Google research, you will find great resources, from beginner’s growth hacking courses to eCommerce SEO courses – many of which are free.
+With a simple Google research, you will find great resources from digital marketing blogs that publish excellent marketing articles – for free.

 Of course, if you want to go beyond growth hacking, make sure to take a look at others books that can help you with business.
 Like some of the best sales books or the top leadership books in the market.